typst/typst/docs/src/guides/guide-for-latex-users.md

 The [`{import}`]($scripting/#modules) statement makes [functions]($type/function) (and other definitions) from another file available.
 In this example, it imports the `conf` function from the `conf.typ` file.
-This function formats our document as a conference article.
-We use the show rule to apply it to the document and also configure some metadata about the article.
-After setting the show rule, we can start writing our article right away!
+This function formats a document as a conference article.
+We use a show rule to apply it to the document and also configure some metadata of the article.
+After applying the show rule, we can start writing our article right away!

 <div class="info-box">